SVG file icon

 The groups gained additional inspiration from a series of international guest speakers from academia, art and leading institutions of creativity.

-Each year, the local artists of Portland exchanged ideas with their contemporaries from Japan.
+Each year, the local artists of Portland exchanged ideas with their counterparts from Japan.

 Yukie Kamiya's lecture in 2016.

-Japnese Artists from 2016 at a BBQ hosted by a local artist.
+Japanese artists for 2016 at BBQ hosted by a local artist.

 “End of Summer is in many ways a continued evolution of the basic impulse to share this place with others, and have an experience together in a fixed amount time.”